Supra HF100 Digital Video cables (2nd generation)

 - but YOU may need a longer cable to reach your display or projector.

-Likewise, Blu-Ray and HD-DVD players are now available which output
+Likewise, Blu-Ray and HD-DVD players are available which can output

-up to 1080p resolutions, as long as the film studios start issuing
+High Definition 1080p resolutions, as long as the film studios

-these discs with native 1080p resolution (i.e. they are not reliant
+start issuing these discs with native 1080p resolution (i.e. they

 The new "HF100" cable has been purpose designed to run